JustOptimize/ShowHiddenChannels/README.md

 Additionally, the [plugin](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ShowHiddenChannels) was discontinued and removed on the same day.

-### Install
+### Install (Without Library version)
 - Download returnShowHiddenChannels.plugin.js from this repository
 - Move it into the plugins folder
+- Enable it
 - Done

+If you had the With Library version delete the library, the plugin (ShowHiddenChannels.plugin.js), 1BDFDB.data.json, 1BDFDB.raw.css and 1BDFDB.config.json.

-### Update
+### Install (With Library)
-The plugin updates itself but you can encounter errors if:
-- You have the C_BDFDB / 1BDFDB library which is no longer needed; you can remove it with its additional files: 1BDFDB.data.json, 1BDFDB.raw.css and 1BDFDB.config.json.
-- You have the old ShowHiddenChannels.plugin.js plugin, to fix you delete that too.
+- Follow the same steps
+- Click download on the download prompt if you don't have the library
+- Done

+If you had the Without Library version remove that plugin

 ### Features